(amlodipine besilate) uncoated tablet

 Tell your doctor if you have allergies to any other medicines, foods, preservatives or dyes.

 Tell your doctor if you have or have had any of the following medical conditions:

 - heart problems, including heart failure;

 Tell your doctor if you are pregnant or intend to become pregnant.
 This medicine may affect your developing baby if you take it during pregnancy.
 Your doctor can discuss with you the risks and benefits involved.

 Do not breast-feed if you are taking Amlodipine GH If you have not told your doctor about any of the above, tell him/her before you start taking Amlodipine GH.

 Taking other medicines

-Your doctor or pharmacist has a complete list of medicines to be careful with or avoid while taking Amlodipine GH.
+Your doctor or pharmacist have more information on medicines to be careful with or avoid while taking Amlodipine GH.

 How to take Amlodipine GH